openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 Add Course Team Members
 ************************

 Course team members are users who help you build your course.

-Only a team member with Admin access can add or remove course team members, or grant Admin access to other team members.
+Before you can assign Staff or Admin access to a team member:

+* You must be an Admin.

+* You need the email address or username of each team member you want to add.

+* Each of those team members must register a user account for that email address/username and activate the account.

 Other course team members can edit the course and perform all tasks except adding and removing other new team members and granting Admin access.